ncbi/sra-tools/README.md

 ----
 _March 18, 2025_: **SRA Toolkit Release 3.2.1**

-Fixed crash of fasterq-dump when using WGS references.
+Fixed fasterq-dump crash when using WGS references.

-Fixed failure of fasterq-dump when accessing run via HTTP.
+Fixed fasterq-dump failures when accessing runs via HTTP.

-We started publishing Linux releases built on AlmaLinux instead of Centos.
+Releases built on CentOS will no longer be provided.

 ----
 _January 14, 2025_: **SRA Toolkit Release 3.2.0**